Lemoncode/webpack-by-sample/version 4/02 fx/01 react/README.md

 # 03 React

-In this demo we will add support for [React](https://reactjs.org/).
+In this demo we add support for [React](https://reactjs.org/).

-We will start from sample _01 Styles / 03 SASS_, install React locally, update students.js to students.jsx and include some basic rendering.
+We start from sample _01 Styles / 03 SASS_, install React locally, rename students.js to students.jsx and include some basic rendering.

 Summary steps: